Michael is a musician, a support analyst, and a long time audiophile and tech/music geek.

-It’s hard to forget the enormous impact that iTunes made on the world of music way back in 2003 when it was first introduced, but a look back at its introduction is quite impressive—70 million songs sold in that first year for the very appealing price of ninety nine cents a track.
-Not only did iTunes spawn an industry of copycats in the devices category, such as the Windows Zune, it also opened up other companies into selling and delivering digital music, such as Amazon and Microsoft) to sell and deliver digital music.
+It’s hard to forget the enormous impact that iTunes made on the world of music way back in 2003 when it was first introduced.
+A look back at its introduction is quite impressive—70 million songs sold in that first year for the very appealing price of 99¢ a track.
+Not only did iTunes spawn an industry of copycats in the devices category (such as the Windows Zune), it also inspired other companies (such as Amazon and Microsoft) to sell and deliver digital music.

-Apple also paved the way for all of the various streaming services that we know today—simply by making your iTunes music available for you to listen to in your home, on a portable device connected to your car, or sitting at your office and listening on your work computer.
+Apple also paved the way for all of the various streaming services that we know today simply by making your iTunes music available for you to listen to in your home, on a portable device connected to your car, or sitting at your office and listening on your work computer.

-Unfortunately, with Apple on the verge of dropping an entire new ecosystem for iTunes, now to be called simply “Music” and literally hours before that service is to be released Apple has been upstaged yet again, this time by Amazon.

-Announced just this week, Amazon will begin streaming lossless audio with its new HD Audio service for Amazon Prime.
+Unfortunately, Apple dropped an entirely new ecosystem for iTunes, called simply “Music.”
+Literally hours before that service was to be released, Apple was upstaged yet again, this time by Amazon.
+Amazon began streaming lossless audio with its new HD Audio service for Amazon Prime.

-If you are unfamiliar with lossless audio, the best way for me to describe it would be to ask you to imagine watching a car chase scene on an old analogue TV set, and then imagine actually being in one of the cars!
+If you are unfamiliar with lossless audio, the best way for me to describe it would be to ask you to imagine watching a car chase on an old analog TV set, and then imagine actually being in one of the cars!
 Lossless audio is as close as we can get as a listener to hearing the music as it was intended to be heard when it was recorded by the artist.

-The most popular format for lossless audio for some time now has been FLAC, although Apple engineered its own version known as ALAC, which is to my ear identical in quality.
+The most popular format for lossless audio for some time now has been FLAC, although Apple engineered its own version known as ALAC, which is, to my ear, identical in quality.

 So why hasn’t Apple done more to make this a standardized option for its music audience?
 Even today, I can stream ALAC lossless audio on the computer that my iTunes music library is attached to, but if I try to stream that library over iCloud or iTunes, what I get to listen to instead is a down-converted file that delivers audio at about 256kbps, and it suffers from all of the poor audio issue that any compressed audio format suffers from.
 Even in my own home, if I try to listen to my local music library from a network attached computer, the only songs from my library that will stream over iTunes are the compressed music files—iTunes just skips over every lossless file in the library as if it didn’t exist.

-Lossless audio is not at all new, in fact, it first appeared just a few years after the very first MP3’s started showing up (2001).
+Lossless audio is not at all new, in fact, it first appeared just a few years after the very first MP3s started showing up (2001).
 It’s hard for me to understand how Apple has ignored this format entirely with broadband internet now the norm, and plenty of options for unlimited data plans from cell phone providers.

 As to streaming lossless audio, I am able to stream my entire library which is now 89% lossless over my cell phone on my daily commute by using a free streaming media service called Plex.